 Observability Principles

 This page establishes the observability principles Spectral upholds regardless of which specific stack we choose.
-These are load-bearing — they hold the line on data-classification, on the minimum shape of telemetry every LLM call and every scan phase emit, and on traceability across contexts.
+These are load-bearing — they hold the line on data-classification, on the minimum shape of telemetry every LLM call and every decision-execution phase emit, and on traceability across contexts.

 The first-class boundary — customer data vs operational data